ProArif/Green-Code-Guardians/README.md

 # Green-Code-Guardians

 This repository is for the code portion of Green Lab course from VU Amsterdam.
-The code portion includes the interaction script, the experiment configuration of experiment-runner, and the R data analysis.
+The code portion R scripts for data analysis.

 ### Normality testing